Fimeo/Fimeo/README.md

 <h3 align="center">I'm French and I'm doing a master's degree in computer science.
 I'm doing a part-time job in a young start-up as a Go and PHP back-end developer.</h3>
 <a href="https://app.daily.dev/Fimeo"><img src="https://github.com/Fimeo/Fimeo/blob/main/devcard.svg" width="400" alt="Fimeo's Dev Card"/></a>

-- 🔭 I’m currently working on **Some personals projects like ETNA Notification BOT and unity game**

 - 📫 How to reach me **fimeo.a@gmail.com**

-- ⚡ Fun fact **Beer language does not yet exist but is important**

-- 🌱 I’m currently learning some thnigs at ETNA School in Paris
+- 🌱 I’m currently learning software development at ETNA School in Paris

 <h3 align="left">Connect with me:</h3>
 <p align="left">